garden-io/garden/docs/reference/commands.md

 # A list of all configured external project sources.
 projectSources:
   - # The name of the source to import
     name:

     # A remote repository URL.
 Currently only supports git servers.
 Must contain a hash suffix pointing to a specific
+    # branch or tag, with the format: <git remote url>#<branch|tag>
+    repositoryUrl:

+# A list of all external action sources in the project.
+actionSources:
+  - # The name of the action.
+    name:

+    # A remote repository URL.
+Currently only supports git servers.
+Must contain a hash suffix pointing to a specific